 From 2005 to 2008 Melanie was a member of the San Francisco Academy Orchestra alongside here studies and employment at the SF Conservatory.
 The SFAO is a unique performing ensemble conducted by Andrei Gorbatenko which brings together Conservatory students/alumni and members of the San Francisco Symphony.
 Melanie sat both principal and assistant principal for several SFAO concerts.
 Venues in SF at which the SFAO performed during her time were the Herbst Theatre, the Fort Mason Centre, Old First Church, the Calvary Presbytarian Church and Palace of the Legion of Honor.
 During her three-year stay in California Melanie also taught and performed for California State University, East Bay in 2007 and 2008 where she was principal cellist.

-Melanie’s interests in Contemporary Music continue to grow.
+Melanie is interested in performing a variety of repertoire from Baroque to Contemporary.
 In 2010 she performed Pieces of Memory at Blackburn Cathedral written and dedicated to her by Robin Kiel, MBE, FRSA.
 She gave a further performance of the five-movement work at Sheffield Cathedral and recently at St. Olave’s Church in London.
 In the Summer 2012 a second Contemporary work was written for her by Martin Thistleton, AMusD, MMus, BA Hons, DipRSL.
 The work received its first performance in the Autumn 2013 and will be recorded sometime this year.
 In the Winter 2013 Robin Kiel dedicated a second work to Melanie for Solo ‘Cello called “Sonatina, the Garden of Delights”, and the work will be performed by Melanie in the Summer.

 In her undergraduate and graduate years she studied a substantial amount of varied Pedagogy alongside her performance commitments.
 These were Kodaly Musicianship/Solfege, String Pedagogy, Teaching Skills, Alexander Technique and Dalcroze Eurhythmics.
 The Alexander Technique, Dalcroze and Kodaly Methods in particular strengthened her own playing, gave her the chance to connect more deeply with the repertoire she was playing, and had a strong influence on her style of teaching.